ChristopheMpagaDSTI/books_rating_project_python_main/README.md

 ## Quick start

 Download the DSTI_Python_Lab_A22.zip in the repository.
-And Voilà!
+And Voilà!!